KonjikiNoYami1991/TnA/README.md

       - Keyint min: framerate casted to integer and multiplied by 10
       - GOP: same as Keyint min to make constant GOP
 - AUDIO CODEC: AAC-LC, 1 to 2 channels (copied if audio source is the same to avoid quality loss and has at most 2 channels)
+#### - Streaming HTML5 H.265
+- VIDEO CODEC: H.264 8bit YUV420p
+  - Parameters
+    - Profile: High
+    - Level: 4.1
+    - Bluray compat: enabled (maybe it should be disabled, because b-pyramid=0 is not compatible with many BD players and it could be useless to be enabled)
+    - Maxrate: 20000k
+    - Bufsize: 20000k
+    - Pixel format: yuv420p
+    - x264opts
+      - Cabac: disabled
+      - Weightp: disabled
+      - Weightb: disabled
+      - Sync lookahead: disabled
+      - Sliced threads: 1
+      - B pyramid: 0
+      - Keyint min: framerate casted to integer and multiplied by 10
+      - GOP: same as Keyint min to make constant GOP
+- AUDIO CODEC: AAC-LC, 1 to 2 channels (copied if audio source is the same to avoid quality loss and has at most 2 channels)

 ## Usage